 - Accuracy of load assumptions and design data

-Stamped drawings are required for permit submission and provide assurance for contractors, inspectors, and building owners that the structure is safe and approved for construction.
+Stamped drawings are required for permit submission and provide assurance for contractors, inspectors, and building owners that the structure is safe and approved for construction, as outlined in the Steel Building Permits Ontario guide.

 How Tower Steel Buildings Prepares Foundation Drawings